 tilialucida / Adobe Stock

-Located within the Roman Forum and built on top of the site of the famous cremation site of Julius Caesar, the Temple of Caesar stands tall and is a must-see for anyone in the area.
+Located within the Roman Forum and built on top of Julius Caesar’s famous cremation site, the Temple of Caesar stands tall and is a must-see for anyone in the area.
 As the name implies, this temple was built in honor of Julius Caesar, one of the most recognizable rulers in Roman history.

 Over 2,000 years ago, in March of 44 BC, Caesar was unexpectedly assassinated, bringing his rule to a screeching halt.
 This temple was commissioned to commemorate him after his death.
-After nearly 15 years, it was completed in 29 BC, and its ruins still stand to this day.
+After nearly 15 years, it was completed in 29 BC, and its ruins still stand today.

 Basilica of Maxentius and Constantine